 You can link or unlink certain payment methods such as a credit card, debit card, a U.S. bank account or PayPal Credit to your PayPal account.
-You can also link a Balance Account to your personal PayPal account as a payment method and unlink the Balance Account by withdrawing all funds and closing it.
-Please keep your payment method information current (e.g. credit card number and expiration date).
+You can also link a Balance Account to your personal account as a payment method and unlink the Balance Account by withdrawing all funds and closing it.
+Before linking a bank account, you should review and understand the consumer protection rights and remedies available for different payment sources under the Electronic Fund Transfer Act (EFTA) and Fair Credit Billing Act (FCBA).
+Please keep your payment method information current (e.g., credit card number and expiration date).
 If this information changes, we may update it using information and third-party sources available to us without any action on your part.
 If you do not want us to update your card information, you may remove your payment method from your PayPal account.
 If we update your payment method, we will keep any preference setting attached to such payment method.
 You may choose to confirm your card, so that we can verify that the card is valid and that you are the card owner.
 To do this, we will charge $1.95 to the card.
 After the card is confirmed, we will immediately refund this amount to the card.

-Money sent to your personal PayPal account cannot be held as a balance in your personal PayPal account.
-When you receive money to your personal PayPal account, you can:
+Money sent to your personal account cannot be held as a balance in your personal account.
+When you receive money to your personal account, you can:

 - request PayPal to send the money to you by check (subject to a non-refundable fee of $1.50, which will be deducted from the amount of the withdrawal).
 If you request a paper check from us, you must cash it within 180 days of the date of issuance, or we will return the funds to your linked Balance Account if you have one or hold the funds on your behalf and retain the non-refundable fee of $1.50.
 We will not send a check to a post office box, and we will only send a check to an address once we have confirmed that it belongs to you;

-- open a Balance Account to hold the money as a balance in your Balance Account for purchases or to transfer funds to friends and family members.
-A Balance Account is separate account from your personal PayPal account.
-If you open a Balance Account, we will automatically link your Balance Account to your personal PayPal account.
+- open a Balance Account to hold and use the money as a balance in your Balance Account for purchases or to send personal transactions to friends and family members.
+A Balance Account is separate account from your personal account.
+If you open a Balance Account, we will automatically link your Balance Account to your personal account.
 More information about Balance Accounts can be found in the PayPal Balance Terms and Conditions.

-You also cannot transfer money to your personal PayPal account to be held as a balance in your personal PayPal account.
-You will need to open a Balance Account to hold the money as a balance in your Balance Account, which can be used for purchases or to transfer funds to friends and family members.
+You also cannot transfer money to your personal account to be held as a balance in your personal account.
+You will need to open a Balance Account to hold the money as a balance in your Balance Account, which can be used for purchases or to send personal transactions to friends and family members.
 More information about Balance Accounts can be found in the PayPal Balance Terms and Conditions.

-Except as provided below, any balance in your Balance Account and any funds sent to you which have not yet been transferred to a linked bank account or debit card if you do not have a Balance Account, represents an unsecured claim against PayPal and is not insured by the Federal Deposit Insurance Corporation (FDIC).
+Except when PayPal acts your agent and custodian to place funds in one or more banks insured by the Federal Deposit Insurance Corporation (FDIC) that we choose in our discretion (“Program Banks”), as provided below, any balance in your Balance Account and any funds sent to you which have not yet been transferred to a linked bank account or debit card if you do not have a Balance Account, represent unsecured claims against PayPal that are not eligible for FDIC pass-through insurance.

 PayPal is not a bank and does not itself take deposits.
-You will not receive any interest on the funds held with PayPal.
-PayPal combines your PayPal funds with the PayPal funds of other PayPal users and invests those funds in liquid investments in accordance with state money transmitter laws.
+You will not receive any interest or other return on the funds held with PayPal.
+If your Balance Account is not eligible for FDIC pass-through insurance, PayPal combines your PayPal funds with the PayPal funds of other PayPal users and invests those funds in liquid investments in accordance with state money transmitter laws.
 PayPal owns the interest or other earnings on these investments.
+However, the claim against PayPal represented by funds held in your Balance Account is not secured by these investments and you do not have any ownership interest (either legal or beneficial) in these investments.
 These pooled amounts are held apart from PayPal’s corporate funds, and PayPal will neither use these funds for its operating expenses or any other corporate purposes nor will it voluntarily make these funds available to its creditors in the event of bankruptcy.

 You may also link PayPal Savings to your PayPal consumer account.
 PayPal Savings is a deposit account provided by Synchrony Bank in which you can deposit funds and subsequently access those funds by transferring them back to your eligible Balance Account.
 A PayPal Balance Account is required to set up and utilize PayPal Savings.

-PayPal Savings does not act as a payment method to fund transactions with merchants for goods and services or to send or request money from friends and family.
+PayPal Savings does not act as a payment method to fund transactions with merchants for goods and services or to send or receive personal transactions from friends and family.

 All deposits to and withdrawals from PayPal Savings are made via transfer to your PayPal balance.
 When you link PayPal Savings to your PayPal account, you authorize PayPal and Synchrony Bank to transfer funds between your eligible Balance Account and PayPal Savings in accordance with your instructions.
 More information about sending and receiving funds from PayPal Savings can be found in the PayPal Balance Terms and Conditions.

-Money sent to a business PayPal account can be held directly as balance in the business PayPal account.
-The balance functionality in your business PayPal account will differ depending on whether we have been able to verify the required identifying information that you provide to us.
+Money sent to a business account can be held directly as balance in the business account.
+The balance functionality in your business account will differ depending on whether we have been able to verify the required identifying information that you provide to us.